rhine59/Rossall/README.md

-# Rossall

-Electronic Conspicuity
+# Electronic Conspicuity at Rossall Field

-You may have noticed Mark and Joe
+You may have noticed Mark, Joe and Wayne playing with large toasting forks and computer networks in recent days

 ![array](images/2021/09/array.png)